scostello-hubQA/ToDoList/README.md

 ### Installing

-A step by step guide using examples to show you how to get the development environment running,
+A step by step guide using examples to show you how to get the development environment running
+**_Step One:_** In your IDE, once you have forked or cloned the repo down, import existing maven/spring project
+**_Step Two:_** Browse the root directory and select your folder
+**_Step Three:_** Import the folder to your IDE

+This project should be then imported into your IDE, if you wish to customise the database options, they can be found, `src/main/resources` in the application.properties files.